PhenomDevel/BlizzHUDTweaks/README.md

 - Action Bar / Frame Fading until Mouseover
 - Repositioning / Scaling of Class Resources and Totem Bar
   - For example Combo Points, Arcane Charges etc.
+- Overwrite actionbar padding from -4 to +16
 - A lot of small qol

 # Usage